 Think about how to create change – look before you leap.
 Understand the who, what, and how of change.
 Who are the key stakeholders and decision-makers, and what motivates them?
 What do they care about?
-How can you best bring them on board?
-What are their backgrounds – cultural, professional, educational?
-Start with curiosity.
-Listen.
-Discuss.
-Ask questions.
+How can you best bring them on5.
+Know Your Audience

 What do you know about the users – education levels, roles?
 How do they use the product and access the documentation?
 What percentage read the documentation in English?
 Collaborative efforts with other teams can aid your research.
 One way to learn more is to conduct a user survey.
 While gaining approval can be an uphill battle, the insights gained from a well-designed survey can make the effort worthwhile.